Bewitchedyegor/newprovidence/README.md

 # newprovidence
 A landing page for iPhone UI kit.
-Bootstrap.
+Bootstrap, adaptive.